incountry/sdk-java/README.md

 # Introduction

 This is the java SDK for the InCountry storage network.
-Sign up for a free account at https://incountry.com, then note down your Zone ID and API key.
+Sign up for a free account at https://incountry.com, then note down your Environment ID and API key.

 ## Installation